Find Grad Schools

 Radiation Therapist Job Outlook

 There were about 19,100 jobs for Radiation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Radiation Therapist by 2026.
-There will be an estimated 1,200 positions for Radiation Therapist per year.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 undefined